Chonkway/BetterChonk/README.md

 # BetterChonk
 In-progress bot for discord while I learn Python from scratch.
-There is likely nothing fancy going on, however it should end up pretty cool.
+Doubtful it will become anything too fancy, but it's cool nontheless.